Developer Tool

 What Is Base64 Encoding and How Does It Work?

-When to Use Base64 Images (and When Not To)
+Best Practices: When to Use Base64 Images (and When Not To)

-Good use cases: small icons under 10KB, email template images, self-contained HTML files, inline SVG badges, CSS background patterns.
-Avoid for: large photos (creates bloated HTML), images that benefit from browser caching, anything over 20KB.
-For web performance, serving images as separate files is almost always better for large assets.
+Best for: icons under 10 KB, email template graphics, self-contained HTML files, SVG badges, small CSS background patterns, offline-capable documents.
+Avoid for: large photographs (creates bloated HTML), images that benefit from browser caching, anything over 20 KB.
+For web performance, serving images as separate files with caching headers is almost always better for large assets.
+Consider using Snipinsta's Image Compressor first to shrink images before Base64 encoding.

-Privacy & Security — Browser-Only Processing
+Privacy & Security - 100% Browser-Based Processing

 Frequently Asked Questions